pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-Kron.myst.md

     ppc = pm.sample_posterior_predictive(tr, var_names=["fnew"])
 ```

 Below we show the original data set as colored circles, and the mean of the conditional samples as colored squares.
-The results closely follow those given by the `MarginalKron` implementation.
+The results closely follow those given by the `gp.MarginalKron` implementation.

 ```{code-cell} ipython3
 fig = plt.figure(figsize=(14, 7))